-- 1. arraignment, change of plea and pleas to lesser offences - 2. pre-trial and plea and trial preparation hearings - 3. prosecution offering no evidence and leaving counts to lie on file - 4. applications to dismiss - 1.
-Examinable material on arraignment, change of plea and pleas to lesser offences will consist of consequences of a finding of unfitness, procedure when accused is found fit to plead, procedure on arraignment, pleas that may be entered on arraignment, entry and effect of plea of not guilty, plea of guilty, requirement that accused plead personally, effect of plea of guilty, adjournment following plea of guilty, mixed pleas from an accused, plea of guilty to a lesser offence, change of plea from not guilty to guilty, and change of plea from guilty to not guilty.
-The relevant material is addressed in paragraphs D12.13, D12.16, D12.53, D12.58, D12.70, D12.71-12.74, D12.76, D12.79 and D12.93-12.95 of Blackstone's Criminal Practice 2021 and in CrimPR rule 3.32. - 2.
-Examinable material on pre-trial and plea and trial preparation hearings will consist of preliminary hearings generally, and plea and trial preparation hearings.
-The relevant material is at D15.39, D15.44 and D15.47-15.49 of Blackstone's Criminal Practice 2021. - 3.
-Examinable material on the prosecution offering no evidence and leaving counts to lie on file will consist of offering no evidence under section 17 of the Criminal Justice Act 1967, and leaving counts to lie on file.
-The relevant material is addressed in paragraphs D12.81-12.83 of Blackstone's Criminal Practice 2021. - 4.
-Examinable material on applications to dismiss charges will consist of applications for dismissal, the procedure for applications for dismissal and the test on dismissal applications.
-The relevant material is addressed in paragraphs D10.23, the first sub-paragraph of D10.24, and paragraph D10.27 of Blackstone's Criminal Practice 2021.
+- 1. arraignment, change of plea and pleas to lesser offences - 2. pre-trial and plea and trial preparation hearings - 3. prosecution offering no evidence and leaving counts to lie on file - 4. applications to dismiss - Examinable material on arraignment, change of plea and pleas to lesser offences will consist of consequences of a finding of unfitness to plead, procedure where accused is found fit to plead, procedure on arraignment, pleas that may be entered on arraignment, entry of plea of not guilty, effect of plea of not guilty, plea of guilty, requirement that accused plead personally, effect of plea of guilty, adjournments following plea of guilty, mixed pleas from an accused, plea of guilty to a lesser offence, change of plea from not guilty to guilty, and change of plea from guilty to not guilty.
+The relevant material is addressed in paragraphs D12.13, D12.16, D12.53, D12.58, D12.69, D12.70-12.73, D12.75, D12.78 and D12.92-12.94 of Blackstone's Criminal Practice 2022_2023 and in CrimPR rule 3.32 (arraigning the defendant on the indictment). - Examinable material on pre-trial and plea and trial preparation hearings will consist of preliminary hearings generally, and plea and trial preparation hearings.
+The relevant material is addressed in paragraphs D15.39, D15.44 and D15.47-15.49 of Blackstone's Criminal Practice 20222023. - Examinable material on the prosecution offering no evidence and leaving counts to lie on file will consist of offering no evidence under section 17 of the Criminal Justice Act 1967, and letting counts lie on the file.
+The relevant material is addressed in paragraphs D12.80-12.82 of Blackstone's Criminal Practice 20222023. - Examinable material on applications to dismiss charges will consist of applications for dismissal, the procedure for applications for dismissal, and the test on dismissal applications.
+The relevant material is addressed in paragraphs D10.23, the first sub-paragraph of D10.24, and paragraph D10.27 of Blackstone's Criminal Practice 20222023.